The Grossman School of Business

 Study Abroad

-Students in the Grossman School of Business are strongly encouraged to participate in a study abroad experience.
-UVM partners with a number of exchange and external programs around the world to provide a rigorous academic experience while also exploring new cultures, cuisine and geographic locations.
-Students interested in the study abroad experience begin the process early in their career.
-It’s advantageous to meet with the GSB study abroad academic advisor to discuss curriculum sequence and program options.
+Students in GSB are strongly encouraged to participate in study abroad experiences.
+UVM partners with exchange and external programs around the world to provide students with rigorous academic experiences while they explore new cultures, cuisine, and geographic locations.
+Students interested in study abroad experiences begin the planning process early in their academic careers and should meet with a GSB study abroad academic advisor to discuss curriculum sequences and program options.

 Master of Accountancy (M.Acc.)